mojaloop/mojaloop-specification/documents/API Definition v1.0.md

   - Object information concerning a previously created object (HTTP **POST**) or sent information request (HTTP **GET**).
   - Acknowledgement that whether an object was deleted (HTTP **DELETE**).
-  - Error information in case the HTTP **POST** or HTTP **GET** request failed to be processed on the server.
+  - Error information in case the HTTP **GET**, **POST**, or **DELETE** request failed to be processed on the server.

 - **POST** -- The HTTP **POST** method is used from a client to request an object to be created on the server.
 As all services in the API are asynchronous, the response to the **POST** method will not contain the created object.
 The created object will instead come as part of a callback using the HTTP **PUT** method.

 - **DELETE** -- The HTTP **DELETE** method is used from a client to request an object to be deleted on the server.
-The HTTP **DELETE** method should only be supported in a common Account Lookup System (ALS) for deleting information regarding a previously added Party (an account holder in a FSP), no other object types can be deleted.
-As all services in the API are asynchronous, the response to the HTTP **DELETE** method will not contain the final acknowledgement that the object was deleted or not; the final acknowledgement will come as a callback using the HTTP PUT method.
+The HTTP **DELETE** method should only be supported in a common Account Lookup System (ALS) for deleting information regarding a previously added Party (an account holder in an FSP), no other object types can be deleted.
+As all services in the API are asynchronous, the response to the HTTP **DELETE** method will not contain the final acknowledgement that the object was deleted or not; the final acknowledgement will come as a callback using the HTTP **PUT** method.

 #### 3.2.3 HTTP Sequence Flow